BlockchainCommons/WIPs-IETF-draft-envelope/draft-mcnally-envelope.md

 ~~~

 The `elided` case can be discriminated from other Envelope case arms by the fact that it is the only one that is a CBOR byte string and always has a length of 32 bytes.

+If the method of producing the digest ever changes, the top-level Envelope tag `#6.200` MUST be changed to a new value, and the new method MUST be specified in a new document.
+This is to ensure that the digest tree remains consistent.

 ## Node Case Format